 As a main rule, the new passport should be collected in person from the embassy where the application was lodged.
 Once the embassy has received the new passport from Norway, you will be notified that the passport is ready for collection.

 If you do not wish to collect the passport in person at the embassy, you must either organise and pay for a courier company or provide a pre-paid self-addressed return envelope if the passport is to be forwarded by mail.
+Passports are only sent to the address registered in Norway or an address provided when the application was submitted.
 Please note that the embassy accepts no liability if a passport is lost or damaged in the mail.

 Please be advised that before the new passport can be received, all previous passports must be cancelled.
 If you need your passport between lodging the application and receiving the new passport, you must hand in your current passport to the embassy for cancellation once you no longer have need for it, or bring it in for cancellation when picking up the new passport.